Parallel Computing and Multiprocessing in Python

 Both of these approaches have their advantages and disadvantages.
 The main problem in the implementation of parallel computing is the synchronization of parts of the algorithms, tracking the steps of computing and recording or transmitting data from various computing devices.

 Multiprocessing is the process of using two or more central processing units (CPUs) in one physical computer.
 There are many options for multiprocessing; for example, several cores on one chip, several crystals in one package, several packages in one system unit, etc. A multiprocessor system is a computer device that has two or more processor units (several processors), each of which shares the main memory and peripheral devices for simultaneous processing of programs.

 In computer architecture, multithreading is the ability of a central processing unit (CPU) (or a single core in a multi-core processor) to simultaneously provide multiple threads of execution.
-Multithreading is different from multiprocessing since, a multithreaded application, threads share the resources of one or more cores.
-These can be computed blocks, CPU caches, a translation buffer (TLB) available to several threads simultaneously.
+Multiprocessing vs parallel processing are similar approaches to make computation more effective.
+But multithreading is different from multiprocessing since, a multithreaded application, threads share the resources of one or more cores.
+These can be computed blocks, CPU caches, and a translation buffer (TLB) available to several threads simultaneously.

 Please note that some Python interpreters can perform multithreading sequentially but not in parallel.
 They are specific Python threads that differ from other programming languages.
 You can find more information about the global interpreter lock (GIL) here.